Storm-ravaged southwestern Louisiana takes stock of damage after Delta

 Some roads were completely blocked by large downed trees.
 Hurricane Laura’s winds and rain had weakened trees, Gaudet estimated, worsening Delta’s destruction.

 Kornfield reported from Rayne, La., and Jennings, La.
-Paulina Firozi in Washington contributed to this report.
+Paulina Firozi and Andrew Freedman in Washington contributed to this report.